Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cnyCqL7xl6U.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Will there ever be a belt that goes faster, like a Mk.6 one?
 https://www.youtube.com/watch?v=cnyCqL7xl6U
-This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Any news about the Mk.5 belt vs. the Mk.3 Miner?](./yt-8b7a3qdokiw.md) [https://www.youtube.com/watch?v=8b7a3qdokiw](https://www.youtube.com/watch?v=8b7a3qdokiw)
+This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Mk.6 Belt or second output for Mk.3 Miners?](./yt-20JxwoTTwtQ.md) [https://www.youtube.com/watch?v=20JxwoTTwtQ](https://www.youtube.com/watch?v=20JxwoTTwtQ)

 ### Topics